CaViCcHi/CvCSlider/README.md

 *	*cvc_play*: Class of the play button, default '.slider-play'
 *	*cvc_prev*: Class of the previous button, default '.slider-prev'
 *	*cvc_next*: Class of the next button, default '.slider-next'
+*       *debug*: Do you want to debug the class? everything will be logged in the console, default false

 A small example would be